Grup-d-Ecologia-dels-Canvis-Ambientals/ionic_balance_control/README.md

 **Ca** = Calcium in mg/l or µeq/l
 **Cl** = Chloride in mg/l or µeq/l
 **K** = Potasium in mg/l or µeq/l
-**Mg** = Magnessium in mg/l or µeq/l
+**Mg** = Magnesium in mg/l or µeq/l
 **Na** = Sodium in mg/l or µeq/l
 **NH4** = Ammonium in mg/l or µeq/l
 **NO3** = Nitrate in mg/l or µeq/l
 **NO2** = Nitrite in mg/l or µeq/l
 **SO4** = Sulfate in mg/l or µeq/l
-**Cond** = measured conductivity in µS/cm (at 20ºC)
+**Cond** = measured conductivity in µS/cm referenced to 20ºC
 **IB_thres** = Ionic balance threshold.
-Samples with a ionic balance less than or equal to this threshold (in absolute value) will be classified as `'high-quality'`, otherwise, they will be classified as `'low-quality'`
+Samples with an ionic balance less than or equal to this threshold (in absolute value) will be classified as `'high-quality'`.
+Otherwise, they will be classified as `'low-quality'`
 **ALK.Dif_thres** *(optional)* = Percentual difference between estimated and measured alkalinity threshold.
-If provided, samples with a difference (ALK.Dif) greater than or equal to this threshold (in absolute value) will be reclassified from `'high-quality'` to `'low-quality'`.If not specified, this check is skipped.
+If provided, samples with a difference (ALK.Dif) greater than or equal to this threshold (in absolute value) will be reclassified from `'high-quality'` to `'low-quality'`.
+If not specified, this check is skipped.
 **units_ueq** = `TRUE` (default, µeq/l) or `FALSE` (mg/l)

 ## Units

-Major anions (Cl, SO4, NO3), major cations (Na, K, Ca, Mg) ammonium and nitrites can be expressed either in µeq/L or in mg/L, but all must be in the same unit.
+Major anions (Cl, SO4, NO3), major cations (Na, K, Ca, Mg), ammonium, and nitrite can be expressed either in µeq/L or in mg/L, but all must be in the same unit.
 "If 'units_ueq = TRUE' (default), all concentrations must be in µeq/L. If FALSE, they must be in mg/L."
-Alkalinity and conductivity must be in µeq/l and µS/cm, respectively
+Alkalinity and conductivity must be in µeq/l and µS/cm, respectively.

 ## Result